AIRe-Platform/aire-ai/README.md

 ### Using OpenAI-compatible API

-If you are using OpenAI's service, or if you have an inference server that has OpenAI-compatible endpoints, set the base address:
+If you are using the official OpenAI endpoints, or if you have an inference server that has OpenAI-compatible endpoints, set the base address:

 ```env
 OPENAI_API_BASE=http://<link-to-openai-compatible-api-endpoints>/v1
 ```

+### Third-party APIs or local inference

-Note that there may be compatibility issues, and that you might need to specify which models to use.
+Note that there may be compatibility issues when using other than OpenAI models, and that you might need to specify which models to use.

 You can override default models with environment values: